-developing the ability to recognize symptoms of stress and how to deal with it; developing the skills to cope with the tension appearing in difficult situations, using evaluation tools constructed for the purposes of evaluation of this method (pre-test, post test); using standardized stress (i.e. the level of stress) measures (pre-test, post test, follow-up test)
+developing the ability to recognize symptoms of stress and how to deal with it; developing the skills to cope with the tension appearing in difficult situations, using evaluation tools constructed for the purposes of evaluation of this method (pre-test, post- test); using standardized stress (i.e. the level of stress) measures (pre-test, post - test, follow-up test) Access to the school activities allowing relieve tension associated with stress (dance, sports, yoga classes, etc.)